Airstrike in northwest Syria kills 15 ahead of Moscow summit

-BEIRUT (AP) — An airstrike on a rebel-held village in northwestern Syria hit a poultry farm where several displaced families were taking shelter early Thursday, killing at least 15 people including children and wounding several others, opposition activists said.
+BEIRUT (AP) — An airstrike on a rebel-held village in northwest Syria hit a poultry farm where several displaced families were sheltering early Thursday, killing at least 15 people including children while wounding several others, opposition activists said.

 The activists blamed Russian warplanes for the strike on Maaret Musreen village, which is home to thousands of internally displaced people.